Growing lavender from seed can be difficult, especially for new gardeners. But once you learn how, you will have better success!

 The first two leaves that form right after germination are called the “seed leaves”.
 They are slightly oval shaped, and rounded on the ends.

-Everything that grows after that are called the “true leaves”, and they look exactly like tiny baby lavender leaves.
+All of the ones that grow after that are called the “true leaves”, and they look exactly like the mature leaves, only they are tiny.

 How To Care For Lavender Seedlings